webtactics/gloucesterthunderboltsswimmingclub/pages/events/records.md

 layout: layouts/grid-records.njk
 title: Club and Swimming NSW Records
 class: events
-metaDescription: All the swim records for the club and Swim NSW events.
+description: All the swim records for the club and Swim NSW events.
 date: 2024-08-22
 permalink: /events/records/
 eleventyNavigation: